ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/03-meldable-heaps.md

 ## Meldable heaps

 ::: TODO
+- Prio 3: write this section:
-- if we don't use complete trees there are several other possibilities
+    - gist: "if we don't use complete trees there are several other possibilities"
 :::

 ### Meld: merging heaps